Azure/AKS/blog/_posts/2024-08-23-KAITO-finetuning.md

 ## Other options to make models smarter

 Retrieval-Augmented Generation (RAG) is another common technique used to improve the inference accuracy of foundation models.
-Compared to LoRA fine-tuning, RAG eliminates the need of training Jobs to generate adapters.
+Compared to LoRA fine-tuning, RAG eliminates the need of training jobs to generate adapters.
 It has a more complicated workflow with additional components like a vector database, indexing and query servers, etc. The good news is that RAG support with a simple user experience is in KAITO’s roadmap. 🚀

 ## Summary